B. 1934 D. 2014

 Pain is filtered in a poem so that it becomes finally, in the end, pleasure.
 Mark Strand

 About Mark Strand

-Since 1964, Mark Strand has written 14 books of poetry, beginning with Sleeping With One Eye Open which was published by Stone Wall Press.
-His early work is noted for its close association with dreams and dream-logic, while themes of disassociation of self from the world, the passing of time and also the presence of death in life, have become more prevalent in his work as it has developed.
-In The Weather of Words(2000), a book of short critical essays, Strand declares that: “death is the central concern of lyric poetry.
+From 1964, Mark Strand wrote 14 books of poetry, beginning with Sleeping With One Eye Open which was published by Stone Wall Press.
+His early work is noted for its close association with dreams and dream-logic, while themes of disassociation of self from the world, the passing of time and also the presence of death in life, became more prevalent in his work as it developed.
+In The Weather of Words(2000), a book of short critical essays, Strand declared that: “death is the central concern of lyric poetry.
 Lyric poetry reminds us that we live in time.
 It tells us that we are mortal.
 It celebrates or recognizes moods, ideas, events only as they exist in passing.”

 Mark Strand was US Poet Laureate between 1990-91 and won the Pulitzer Prize for Blizzard of One in 1998.
 In this beautiful and philosophical collection, he tells us that nothing we strive for really matters, that everything just comes and goes, like wind, like breath.
 And what makes life precious are moments of reflection, moments of wonder.